 Author Patrick Carr discussed his book Hollowing Out the Middle: The Rural Brain and What it Means for America.
-When they moved to Iowa in 2001, Carr and his associate Maria J. Kefalas investigated the characteristics of "stayers", those who remain in their hometowns; "seekers", those who are pushed out of their hometowns to bigger and better things; and "returners", those who briefly leave to obtain a degree and then stay in their hometowns.
+Carr and his associate Maria J. Kefalas moved to Iowa in 2001 and investigated the characteristics of "stayers", those who remain in their hometowns; "seekers", those who are pushed out of their hometowns to bigger and better things; and "returners", those who briefly leave to obtain a degree and then stay in their hometowns.

 Actors Mike Cornelison and John Earl Robinson performed Peace Through Corn, a one-act play by Cynthia Mercati about the friendship between Roswell Garst and Nikita Krushchev.